-A principal shareholder is any person who owns of record or beneficially 5% or more of the outstanding shares of the Fund.
-A control person is one who owns beneficially or through controlled companies more than 25% of the voting securities of the Fund or acknowledges the existence of control.
-A controlling person possesses the ability to control the outcome of matters submitted for shareholder vote by the Fund.
-As of the date of this SAI, there were no principal shareholders or control persons.
+A principal shareholder is any person who owns of record or beneficially 5% or more of the outstanding shares of a Fund.
+A control person is one who owns beneficially or through controlled companies more than 25% of the voting securities of a Fund or acknowledges the existence of control.
+A controlling person possesses the ability to control the outcome of matters submitted for shareholder vote by a Fund.
+The following tables list the shareholders considered to be either a control person or a principal shareholder of each class of each Fund as of March 31, 2025.